Unleashing Diffusion Transformers for Visual Correspondence by Modulating Massive Activations: Related Work

 \textbf{Diffusion Model.} Large-scale pre-trained diffusion models~\cite{rombach2022high, peebles2023scalable, dhariwal2021diffusion, nichol2021glide, saharia2022photorealistic} are capable of producing high-quality images with reasonable structures and compositional semantics, indicating their robust spatial awareness and semantic understanding capabilities.
 Consequently, numerous studies have utilized pre-trained SD models as feature extractors, extracting features from images for visual perception tasks \cite{amit2021segdiff, baranchuk2021label, xu2023open, zhao2023unleashing}.
 Inspired by these works, \cite{hedlin2024unsupervised} and \cite{tang2023emergent} have employed the pre-trained SD model \cite{rombach2022high}, as a representation learner for visual correspondence.
 In addition, \cite{zhang2024tale} investigated the distinct properties of SD features compared to the DINO~\cite{amir2021deep} feature, and jointly leveraged them for improved performance.
 Based on this, GeoAware-SC~\cite{zhang2024telling} proposes adaptive pose alignment to improve the geometric awareness of the SD features.

 \textbf{Massive Activations.} Massive activations have been extensively studied in large language models (LLMs)~\cite{sun2024massive, zhao2023unveiling, xu2025slmrec}.
 Several works~\cite{sun2024massive, xiao2023efficient} have shown that these activations are concentrated in a small number of fixed dimensions, particularly in the start and delimiter tokens. \cite{jin2025massive} further revealed that the massive values in the query and key vectors originate from the positional encoding mechanism RoPE\cite{su2024roformer}.
 In addition to LLMs, similar phenomena have also been observed in Vision Transformers (ViTs)\cite{darcet2023vision, yang2024denoising, sun2024massive}.
 Specifically, \cite{sun2024massive} identified attention artifacts in ViT feature maps, predominantly appearing in low-information background regions.
 DVT~\cite{yang2024denoising} further traced these artifacts to the influence of positional embeddings.
+Recent studies on accelerating DiTs~\cite{fang2025tinyfusion, zhao2025viditq} have identified massive activation outliers in DiTs and revealed that these outliers lead to unstable model quantization and excessively high distillation losses during knowledge distillation.